kfiroo/react-native-cached-image/README.md

 * `useQueryParamsInCacheKey` - _array|bool_ an array of keys to use from the `source.uri` query string or a bool value stating whether to use the entire query string or not. **(default: false)**
 * `defaultSource` - prop to display a background image while the source image is downloaded.
 This will work even in android, but will not display background image if there you set borderRadius on this component style prop
 * `resolveHeaders` - _function_ when provided, the returned object will be used as the headers object when sending the request to download the image. **(default: () => Promise.resolve({}))**
+* `cacheLocation` - _'cache'|'bundle'_ allows changing the root directory to use for caching.
+The default `'cache'` dir is sufficient for most use-cases.
+Images in this directory may be purged by Android automatically to free up space.
+Use `'bundle'` if the cached images are critical (you will have to manage cleanup manually). **(default: 'cache')**

 ### ImageCacheProvider
 `ImageCacheProvider` exposes interaction with the cache layer that is used by `CachedImage` so you can use it to prefetch some urls in the background while you app is starting,